-- (iii) During the fiscal year ended March 31, 2015, the Company has acquired 100% equity interest in Tieling Shengtai (as defined in note 42), and the consideration of which was satisfied by the Group in form of assuming a loan payable to Tieling Shengtai.
-Further details are set out in note 43 to the consolidated financial statements. - (iv) During the fiscal year ended March 31, 2015, the Company injected capital of approximately HK\$7,417,000 into a joint venture in form of a land use right.
+- (i) During the fiscal year ended March 31, 2015, the Company has acquired 100% equity interest in Tieling Shengtai (as defined in note 41), and the consideration of which was satisfied by the Group in form of assuming a loan payable to Tieling Shengtai.
+Further details are set out in note 41 to the consolidated financial statements. - (ii) During the fiscal year ended March 31, 2015, the Company injected capital of approximately HK\$7,417,000 into a joint venture in form of a land use right.
 There was no cash involved in the capital injection.
-Details of the joint venture are set out in note 25 to the consolidated financial statements. - (v) During the fiscal year ended March 31, 2015, the Company utilized the deposits for purchase of land use rights of HK\$465,882,000 (2014:Nil) for the purchase of land use rights.
+Details of the joint venture are set out in note 24 to the consolidated financial statements. - (iii) During the fiscal year ended March 31, 2015, the Company utilized the deposits for purchase of land use rights of approximately HK\$465,882,000 for the purchase of land use rights. - (iv) During the fiscal year ended March 31, 2016, the Company is deemed to have disposed of 60% of its equity interests in two of its subsidiaries, Huayan (as defined in note 42) and Huaqian (as defined in note 42).
+Further details are set out in note 42 to the consolidated financial statements.

-Note 42-Acquisition of a Subsidiary
+Note 41-Acquisition of a Subsidiary

-During the fiscal year ended March 31, 2015, the Group entered into an agreement with an independent third party ('Seller") to acquire 100% equity interest in Tieling Shengtai Hotel Co., Ltd. ("Tieling Shengtai") for a consideration satisfied by the Group in the form of assuming a loan payable to Tieling Shengtai which was originally due by the Seller to Tieling Shengtai, amounting to RMB15,000,000 (the "Hotel Acquisition").
+During the fiscal year ended March 31, 2015, the Group entered into an agreement with an independent third party ("Seller") to acquire 100% equity interest in Tieling Shengtai Hotel Co., Ltd. ("Tieling Shengtai") for a consideration satisfied by the Group in the form of assuming a loan payable to Tieling Shengtai which was originally due by the Seller to Tieling Shengtai, amounting to RMB15,000,000 (the "Hotel Acquisition").
 The Hotel Acquisition was completed on May 20, 2014.

-The goodwill arising from the Hotel Acquisition is attributable to the Group's expectation on Tieling Shengtai to enable the Group to provide better integrated service for its development of China Northeast Logistics City-Tieling.
+The goodwill arising from the Hotel Acquisition is attributable to the Group's expectation on Tieling Shengtai to enable the Group to provide better integrated service for its development of China Northeast Logistics City -Tieling.
 None of the goodwill recognized is expected to be deductible for income tax purposes.